tav/gitfund/mvp/app/page/flo-statement.md

 be true for anyone else:

-* We use the term "open source" almost exclusively and in preference to "free software" or "FLO", as open source is well-recognized and doesn't have the confusion of the term "free".
+* We use the term "open source" almost exclusively and in preference to "free software" or even "FLO", as open source is well-recognized and doesn't have the confusion of the term "free".

 * We use [Amazon Route 53] and [DNS Made Easy] to handle our DNS.
 At our small scale, this is more cost effective than running our own DNS servers —